 • Extract key points, quotes, or stats to create social media posts

-13. Never revisiting old content
+13. Letting old content grow stale

-Letting your content go stale is another common content marketing mistake.
 Trends shift, statistics update, and new technologies emerge.
 Your content’s relevance is always changing.

 • Outdated information, which can diminish credibility and trust